 High Tea At Cordis

-Start your search for the high tea in Auckland at The Cordis' Lobby Lounge.
+Start your search for the best high tea in Auckland at The Cordis' Lobby Lounge.
 Get dressed in your flowery best and relax in one of their plush chairs beneath a beautiful chandelier with a glass of champagne (of course).
 Prepare those taste buds for a couple hours of pure delight.
 Served on tiered, gold stands, you’ll find delightful finger food like your grandma used to make.
-You’ll find dainty sammies with the crusts cut off, warm and fluffy scones, followed by the cutest little sweet treats imaginable.
+Behold dainty sammies with the crusts cut off, warm and fluffy scones, followed by the cutest little sweet treats imaginable.
 Finish it all off with a delicious tea—we could seriously get used to this life.
 High tea at the Cordis is an absolute must-do for every Aucklander.

 High Tea At Cornwall Park Bistro